 Rule-Based Related Products

-To conclude, you have just been given 10 good reasons to choose Magento 2 Commerce as your trusted eCommerce platform.
-The top 10 features that we have described today, as well as many more that are available exclusively in M2, are sure to contribute to the improvement of your eCommerce store.
+To conclude, you have just been given 10 good reasons to choose Magento Commerce.
+The features that we have described today, as well as many more that are available exclusively in M2, are sure to contribute to the improvement of your eCommerce store.